mhausenblas/cinf/README.md

      4026532395  ipc   1       0                         md5sum/dev/urandom
      4026532398  net   1       0                         md5sum/dev/urandom

-To dig into specific aspects of a namespace or cgroup, there are three arguments you can provide:

-- `-namespace` … List details about namespace with provided ID.
-- `-cgroup` … List details of a cgroup a process belongs to in format `CGROUP_HIERARCHY:PID`
-- `-pid` … List namespaces the process with provided process ID is in.

-Let's have a look at each of the options in the following.

 ### To dig into a namespace

 Assuming we're interested in more information on namespace `4026532398`, we would do the following: